atavory/ibex/README.rst

 	>>> from ibex.sklearn.feature_selection import SelectKBest
 	>>> from ibex.sklearn.decomposition import PCA

+(Of course, it's possible to import steps from `sklearn` as well, and use them alongside and together with the steps of `ibex.sklearn`.):w

 Finally, we construct a pipeline that, given a dataframe of features:

 * horizontally concatenates a 2-component PCA dataframe, and the best-feature dataframe, to a resulting dataframe